Magic Cabinet (Ken Birdwell Foundation)

 2. iCAT Assessment: Complete Impact Capacity Assessment Tool

-3. Site Visit: Foundation conducts site visit to learn about organization
+3. Site Visit: Foundation conducts site visit to learn about organisation

-4. Celebratory Gathering: Event for all participating organizations
+4. Celebratory Gathering: Event for all participating organisations

 5. Engagement Grant: Receive $1,000 engagement grant and iCAT results